rsta2/circle-docs/docs/devices/character-devices.rst

 	This class is the generic touchscreen interface device.
 An instance of this class is automatically created, when a compatible USB touchscreen is found in the USB device enumeration process.
 When the class :cpp:class:`CRPiTouchScreen` is manually instantiated, it is created too.
 This device has the name ``"touchN"`` (N >= 1) in the device name service.

+.. cpp:function:: void CTouchScreenDevice::Setup (CDisplay *pDisplay)

+	This method must be be called before any other method with ``pDisplay`` set to the display, which will receive the touch events.

 .. cpp:function:: void CTouchScreenDevice::Update (void)

 	This method must be called about 60 times per second.
 This is required for the Raspberry Pi official touchscreen only, but to be prepared for any touchscreen, you should call it in any case.